-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions in the exercise completely and in the questions in the Answers most of the questions in the exercise but not completely and/or not in the appropriate order.
+4 (Excellent) 3(Good) 2(Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions in the exercise completely and in the appropriate order.
+Answers all questions in the exercise but not completely and/or not in the Answers most of the questions in the exercise but not completely and/or not in the appropriate order. many of the questions in the exercise but does make some reasonable effort to do so.
 Makes little or no reasonable effort to answer the questions posed in the assignment.
-Demonstrates Understanding of the Assignment and has come to an appropriate conclusion exercise and the student has justified and enunciated an appropriate conclusion. to a conclusion. understanding of the exercise.
-The conclusion that the student comes to may not be appropriately justified by the rest of the essay. exercise but shows a high level of confusion on the part of the student.
-The student's conclusion, if any, is not supported by the rest of the essay. presented by the assignment. those obtained through legal least two excellent sources and has applied them appropriately.
-Appropriate sources are documented and well cited and well but has missed the best available OR student has cited good sources but has done a poor job Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
-Student has not cited any legal authorities or has cited authorities that are irrelevant.
-Organization can clearly understand where is coherent, though may not flow freely.
-Different components of the but is difficult to follow.
-The essay is appropriately Student's essay is in chaos.
-There is no reasonable attempt to organize the essay coherently.
-Critical Thinking and Analysis thinking and analysis.
-The student's points are well argued and analysis.
-The student's points are Shows minimal critical thinking and analysis.
+Understanding of the Assignment and has come to an appropriate conclusion demonstrates a thorough understanding of the exercise and the student has justified and enunciated an appropriate conclusion. demonstrates an understanding of the exercise and comes to a conclusion. demonstrates some understanding of the exercise.
+The conclusion that the student comes to may not be appropriately justified by the rest of the essay. presented by the assignment.
+Legal research (note: For assignments, sources should be those obtained through legal research; for exam least two excellent sources and has applied them appropriately.
+Appropriate sources are documented and well cited and well one excellent source or two or more good sources but has missed at least one excellent appropriate sources but has missed the best available OR student has cited good sources but has done a poor job Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
+Student has not cited any legal authorities or has cited authorities that are irrelevant. very well; the reader can clearly understand where the essay is going at all points and a cohesive easy-to- organized.
+The essay is coherent, though may not flow freely.
+Different components of the level of organization, but is difficult to follow.
+The essay is not as focused as it should be.
+Essay may go back and forth difficult to follow.
+The student did not appropriately Student's essay is in chaos.
+There is no reasonable attempt to organize the essay coherently. · critical thinking and analysis.
+The student is able to apply the thinking and analysis.
+The student's points are well argued and well supported. critical thinking and analysis.
+The student's points are supported by logic, Shows minimal critical thinking and analysis.
 The student's arguments are weak and unconvincing.
 Shows no effort at critical thinking or analysis.
 The student's points make no sense.